distanceworkshops/online-course/pages/more-resources.md

 ####  Papers mentioned in specific lectures

 * Lecture 3 of Chapter 2 Point transect case studies
-  - Buckland, ST 2006.
+  - Buckland, S.T.
+2006.
 Point-transect surveys for songbirds: robust methodologies.
 The Auk 123:345-357.
 * Lecture 1 of Chapter 5 Variance estimation of systematic surveys
-  - Fewster, RM, ST Buckland, KP Burnham,  DL Borchers, PE Jupp, JL Laake and L Thomas.
+  - Fewster, R.M., S.T.
+Buckland, K.P.
+Burnham,  D.L.
+Borchers, P.E.
+Jupp, J.L.
+Laake and L. Thomas.
 2009.
 Estimating the encounter rate in distance sampling.
 Biometrics 65:225-236.
 * Lecture 4 of Chapter 5 Covariates in detection function
-  - Marques, TA, L Thomas, SG Fancy and ST Buckland .
+  - Marques, T.A., L. Thomas, S.G.
+Fancy and S.T.
+Buckland.
 2007.
 Improving estimates of bird density using multiple covariate distance sampling.
 The Auk 127:1229-1243.
 * Lecture 2 of Chapter 6 Use of multipliers
-  - Buckland, ST, RW Summers, DL Borchers and L Thomas.
+  - Buckland, S.T., R.W.
+Summers, D.L.
+Borchers and L. Thomas.
 2006.
 Point transect sampling with traps or lures.
 Journal of Applied Ecology 43:377-384
-  - Potts, JM, ST Buckland, L Thomas and A Savage.
+  - Potts, J.M., S.T.
+Buckland, L. Thomas and A. Savage.
 2012.
 Estimating abundance of cryptic but trappable animals using trapping point transects: a case study for Key Largo woodrats.
-Meth.
-Ecol. and Evol.
-3:695-703.
+Methods in Ecology and Evolution 3:695-703.

+#### Example line transect application

+The Wildlife Conservation Society (WCS) in India attempts to monitor the size of the tiger population.
+This also involves monitoring the size of the populations of tiger prey.
+A video prepared by the WCS available both on the [Conservation India website](http://www.conservationindia.org/videos/monitoring-tigers-and-their-prey) and [the WCS India website](http://wcsindia.org/home/media-library/) includes a description of line transect sampling of tiger prey in India.

 {% comment %}